sushant097/Deep-Learning-Papers-Reading/README.md

 I hope my learning journey will be helpful for anyone who is a interested in knowing computer vision concepts or reading research paper.
 Your thoughts and comments are really valuable, making this repo a fantastic resource for everyone.
 I'll be putting everything on this github repo.

-Comments, suggestions, and corrections are appreciated.
+Comments, suggestions, and corrections are welcome.

 <h3>Follow me on :</h3>

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/susan-gautam/)

-Your love and support :support: are much welcomed in order to make this even more beneficial to everybody.
+Your love and support  are highly appreciated in order to make this even more beneficial to everybody.

 <hr>